6112-fa25/6112-fa25.github.io/_pages/project/phase_4.md

 Your bytecode interpreter should detect when one of these functions has been called and perform the correct action.

 ## Compiler
-Your compiler should translate the AST representation of an MITScript program to a single bytecode function and pretty print the bytecode to standard output (the command line).
+Your compiler should translate the AST representation of an MITScript program to a single bytecode function and pretty print the bytecode to the output file specified in the [Command Line Reference][cli].
 We have included a pretty printer class as part of the skeleton that may use to pretty print your bytecode representation for output.

 As explained above, the definition of a function within the program should be located within the function's field of that function's parent function.
 If the function does not syntactically have a parent function (it is defined at the top level), then its parent should be the single bytecode function that you generate for the whole program.

-The interface for the compiler should be `./run.sh compile <input>.mit -o <output>.mitbc`, where `<input>` refers to an input MITScript program and `<output>` refers to the resulting MITScript bytecode.
+The interface for the compiler should be `./run.sh compile <input>.mit -o <output>.mitbc`, where `<input>` refers to an input MITScript program and `<output>` refers to the resulting MITScript bytecode file location.

 ## Submission

 ### Code

-Submit your code and tests through Gradescope under Phase 4 using GitHub:
+Submit your code and tests through [Gradescope under Phase 4](https://www.gradescope.com/courses/1099582/assignments/6993925) using GitHub:

 1. Push your code to your team's repository (`6112-fa25/fa25-team<TEAM_NUMBER>`)
 2. We recommend creating a separate branch for submission (like `phase4-submission`)